Billie Eilish, John Legend, The Chicks, Jennifer Hudson: Watch the DNC musical performances here

 Earlier this week, Rogers thanked former US President Barack Obama for including her song Love You For A Long Time on his 2020 Summer Playlist.

-Discuss: Billie Eilish, John Legend, The Chicks: See the DNC musical performances here
+Discuss: Billie Eilish, John Legend, The Chicks: Rewatch the DNC musical performances

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.